zacharygarwood/Decoy/README.md

 # Decoy
-A password management system without storing the passwords.
+A password management system that doesn't store passwords.

 # Introduction
 Everyday it feels like there is a new leak in the news like: